HOW DO I KNOW IF I NEED AN EVALUATION?

 - A sense of discomfort, even fear, of moving about in open, public spaces (anxiety)

-- Falls, or even a serious stumble, which can reduce one’s mobility and sense of independence (fear of falling)
+- Falls, or even a serious stumble, can reduce one’s mobility and sense of independence (fear of falling)

 Source: American Academy of Audiology Brochure “Feeling Dizzy?
 Evaluation of the balance system.”